mike99mac/minimy-mike99mac/hardware/README.md

 The picture below shows the front of a boombox carcase assembled and finished, but with no components installed.

-The subwoofer in the center is in a sealed enclosure and *down firing* while the other 5-1/4" device in front is a *passive radiator* - a speaker with no electronics.
-There is also a smaller passive radiator on the back, so the subwoofer is driving itself and two other *speakers*.
+The subwoofer in the center is in a sealed enclosure and *down firing* while *passive radiators* (speakers with no electronics) are on the front and back.
+So the subwoofer is effectively driving three speakers.

 The left and right enclosures are ported.
 They each have a 4" mid-range speaker, a 1" tweeter and a 1-3/4" x 4" plastic port on the sides. *Crossover networks* come with the tweeters, so no soldering is required.

-The subwoofer and mid-ranges are protected with grills, while the passive radiators are unprotected because they’re the cheapest to replace and they look kinda cool "naked".

 The inside dimensions of the enclosures are as follows: